 Advanced Forensic Interview training also provides an opportunity for observation of the participant’s recorded interviews followed by feedback and discussion.
 Participants are asked to bring recordings of challenging interviews to share with the class.
 Completion of a recognized forensic interviewing basic training and current forensic interview practice is required.

 - Overview of current research as it relates to best practices

 - Benefits and practicalities of conducting more than one interview

-- Effective interview techniques for children with disabilities
+- Interviewing children with disabilities

-- Evaluation and introduction of evidence in the forensic interview
+- Trauma, memory, and the forensic interview